Treat Cancer in Dogs with Immunotherapy

 How Immunotherapy fights canine cancer

 Immunotherapy is one of the latest and safest ways to treat cancer.
-If the dog has a tumor that can be removed and a vaccine can be created for that patient.
-First the tumor is removed.
-We then take the tumor and the cancerous cells and essentially create a vaccine to alert the body that those specific cancer cells are harmful.
-We then administer the vaccine to the dog which “wakes-up” the immune system and helps it to recognize the dangerous cancer cells within the dog’s body.
-The immune system then can naturally starts killing the cancer cells and potentially helps prevent them from spreading further.
+If the dog has a tumor that can be removed, a vaccine can be created for that patient.
+First the tumor is removed and shipped to medivet labs where the tumor and the cancerous cells are used to create a vaccine that alerts the body that those specific cancer cells are harmful.
+The personalized cancer vaccine is adminstered to the dog which “wakes-up” the immune system and helps it to recognize the dangerous cancer cells within the dog’s body.
+The immune system then naturally starts killing the cancer cells and potentially helps prevent them from spreading further.

 The immunotherapy vaccine is created in our lab using your dog’s own specific cancer cells.
 Your local vet will then be able to administer the vaccine.
 We create three vaccines, which are given 4 weeks apart.